Xiamen: BRT

 Xiamen BRT was put into operation on 31 August 2008.
 Its BRT system features a dedicated bus-only closed road system with stations and ticketing system similar to light rail.
 Most of the 115-kilometer (71 mi) BRT network consists of bus lanes along expressways and elevated BRT viaducts on Xiamen Island.
 BRT routes have no traffic lights and travel speed is limited by design to 60 kilometers per hour (37 mph).
 Nine BRT routes are currently in service, including BRT-1 Route, BRT-2 Route, Huandao Avenue BRT Route, Chenggong Avenue BRT Route and Connecting BRT Route.
-The fare is 0.6 RMB per km for the air-conditioned busses.
+The fare is 0.6 RMB per km for the air-conditioned buses.
 The BRT is supplemented by 20 shuttle bus services that connect nearby places to the BRT stations.
 The shuttle bus service has a flat rate of 0.5 RMB.
 Fare discount is available when pre-paid e-card is used.